Abu Dhabi TV

 Abu Dhabi TV (قناة أبوظبي) is an Emirates-based television channel that was originally launched in 1969.
 It broadcasts content from Abu Dhabi, the capital of the United Arab Emirates, and is owned by Abu Dhabi Media.

 Abu Dhabi TV is managed by the Abu Dhabi Media.
 It is managed through its previous attachment to the Ministry of Information and Culture since 1999 and current attachment to Abu Dhabi Media since February 2006, when the ministry was scrapped.

 Abu Dhabi TV presents news bulletins every three hours.
-Abu Dhabi TV broadcasts content throughout the Arab World, North America, Europe, South America, and Australia.
+Abu Dhabi TV broadcasts content throughout the Arab world, Europe, Americas, and Australia.

-History and Re-Branding
+History and re-branding

-Abu Dhabi Television started grayscale broadcasts on 4 August 1969, later adopting the PAL format for color broadcasting on 4 December 1974.
+Abu Dhabi Television started grayscale broadcasts on 4 August 1969 using equipment provided by British company Thomson Television International, later adopting the PAL format for color broadcasting on 4 December 1974.
 The station was only carried terrestrially in the United Arab Emirates for its first 23 years on the air.
+At launch, it only had one transmitter in Abu Dhabi proper on VHF channel 5, followed by the installation of a relay station at Al Ain in October 1971 on channel 7.
+Around this time, the network signed on at 6:30pm and signed off at midnight.
+By 1976, the channel now opened at 6pm.
 The Abu Dhabi TV satellite channel began regular broadcasts on 15 November 1992 on Arabsat A1; broadcasts were later transferred to Arabsat A2.
 The network also began to be carried through the entire Arabian Peninsula at that time.

 The network was rebranded on 30 January 2000 as a service aimed at the Arabic-speaking diaspora.
 Under this format, the channel began carrying a wide range of news programs, as well as entertainment programs catered to Arabic audiences; as a result, it began to become competitive against rival networks MBC and Dubai TV.
 One of the network's most popular programs was the game show Waznak Dahab; the program premiered on 16 September 2002 and was canceled in early 2003 due to the invasion of Iraq by the United States, which resulted in the beginning of the Iraq War.